- As low as $454/Night

 - Cottage

-Pretty 3 bedroom, 2 bath bungalow in a peaceful neighborhood in Myrtle Beach, SC.
+Stunning 3 bedroom, 2 bath bungalow in a peaceful neighborhood in Myrtle Beach, SC.
 Just one block from the beach and close to golf courses, eateries, and shopping.
 Two community pools available for use.
-Beach chairs and sand toys are supplied for use during your stay.
+Beach chairs and sand toys are included for use during your stay.

 About the Area

 Myrtle Beach is home to this cottage.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
-Family Kingdom Amusement Park and Treasure Island Mini Golf are also worth visiting.
+Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit SkyWheel Myrtle Beach and Ripley's Aquarium.
+Family Kingdom Amusement Park and Captain Hook's Adventure Golf are also worth visiting.

 Special Instructions